Miranda Robertson

-Miranda Robertson is a scientific editor.
-She is known for serving as Biology Editor at Nature from 1983 to 1992, during which time Nature's visibility and influence in the life sciences substantially increased, and for her contributions to the influential textbook Molecular Biology of the Cell.
-As editor of BMC's open-access Journal of Biology, she introduced pioneering improvements in the process of peer review, including the ability for authors to opt out of re-review.
+Miranda Robertson is a scientific editor noted for her role as Biology Editor at Nature from 1983 to 1992, during which time Nature's visibility and influence in the life sciences substantially increased, and for her contributions to the textbook Molecular Biology of the Cell.
+As editor of BMC's open-access Journal of Biology, she introduced improvements in peer review, enabling authors to opt out of re-review.

 Early life and family

-Robertson was the daughter of S. Anthony (Tony) Barnett, a zoologist specializing in rat behavior who was also a prolific author and broadcaster.
-He was born in Hertfordshire and moved to Canberra in 1971 to take up a position at the Australian National University, where he served as Professor of Zoology until his retirement.
-Her mother was Marjorie Phillips, who worked with pioneering educator John Newsom when he was County Education Officer for Hertfordshire during the Second World War.
-Her uncle, James Barnett, was a yeast biologist.
+Robertson was the daughter of S. Anthony (Tony) Barnett, a zoologist specializing in rat behavior at the Australian National University, author, and broadcaster.
+Her mother was Marjorie Phillips.
+Her uncle James Barnett was a yeast biologist.